odrevet/music-box-tune-tracker/readme.md

  `Music Box Tune Tracker` uses the same file format (.fpr) from `Fred Record Player` available at https://www.instructables.com/id/3D-printing-records-for-a-Fisher-Price-toy-record-/

+For usage, use the `--help` argument.
+Some arguments are available only if some optional package are installed.

 # Screenshot

 <img src="https://github.com/odrevet/music-box-tune-tracker/blob/master/screenshot/screenshot.png" width="6400" height="480" />